 This post contains affiliate links.
 If you click on the link and purchase an item I will receive a small commission with no extra charge to you.
 These are all genuinely things that I use all the time when I travel.

 If you love adventure, the outdoors, hiking and wildlife then consider heading to the best National Parks in Thailand.
 For me these are Thailand’s best kept secrets as you can get off the tourist trail, stay away from the crowds and discover nature and wildlife in Thailand’s national parks.
-This is, by no means, a full list of National Parks in Thailand but the most impressive ones I have been to so far and am still marvelling at the photos.
+This is, by no means, a full list of National Parks in Thailand but the most impressive ones I have been to so far and would definitely recommend visiting.
 Read on for the best National Parks in Thailand for waterfalls, swimming, beauty, nature and wildlife.

 Out of all the national parks in Thailand that I have been to lately, this is the most recent.
 You can go to Sai Yok waterfalls as part of a day trip from Bangkok to Kanchanaburi which also includes a museum visit, visit to the town of Kanchanaburi and a world war cemetery.
-You can also organise your own transport.
+You can also organise your own transport to Kanchanaburi.
 The park is around 2 hours from Kanchanaburi town.
 It has an impressive waterfall, which was crowded when I was there as I visited on a public holiday but I believe it would generally be a quiet non-touristy area to visit in Thailand.
 For more quiet areas around Thailand, check out these off the beaten track beaches in Thailand.
 You can even stay overnight on floating bungalows in Sai Yok National Park.

-Getting to Sai Yok National Park: I recommend a day trip from Bangkok.
+How to get to Sai Yok National Park from Bangkok: I recommend a day trip from Bangkok.
 You can book with tour operators around Khao San Road.
 I recommend comparing prices to get the best deal.

-Sai Yok National Park entrance fee: free (at time of writing, Oct 2017)
+Sai Yok National Park entrance fee: free but subject to change depending on the government

 Praya Nakhon cave is one of the most famous areas inside the national park.
-Inside it has a small but striking blue shrine (which looks like a temple) inside an enormous cavern.
+Inside it has a small but striking blue shrine (which looks like a temple) inside an enormous cave.
 The hole in the roof of the cave allows the light to filter down where trees and plants are now growing.
-To get here you can hike about 30 minutes to the beach, and then another 30 minutes after that or take a boat around to the beach if you want to limit your hiking time!
+To get here you can hike about 30 minutes to the beach, and then another 30 minutes after that or take a boat around to the beach if you want to limit your hiking time.
 The views from the hike are definitely worth it as it goes all the way round the coastline, as you can see from the photo above.
 I think this is one of Thailand’s hidden gems and if you have time to spare I definitely recommend visiting this national park.

 Sam Phraya beach is found just inside the national park.
 While not a beach for swimming, it’s worth a photo stop of the colourful fishing boats and to marvel at just how far the tide goes out – it seemed like it was on the horizon!

-Khao Daeng Viewpoint has been one of my favourite high up views in Thailand so far!
+Khao Daeng Viewpoint has been one of my favourite viewpoints in Thailand so far.
 It’s about a 30 minute hike up a fairly steep slope with rocks around, so I don’t recommend doing it in flipflops.
-The trail is only officially open from 8-3.30pm but some visitors risk it for a sunrise/sunset view which I am not sure I recommend but if you do decide to hike outside these hours then bring a flashlight!
-I went during the afternoon and had these impressive views of both the mountains and the ocean.
+The trail is only officially open from 8-3.30pm but some visitors risk it for a sunrise/sunset view which I am not sure I recommend but if you do decide to hike outside these hours then bring a flashlight for safety.
+I hiked during the afternoon and had these impressive views of both the mountains and the ocean.

 Getting to Khao Sam Roi Yot from Bangkok: Take a minivan from the Southern Bus terminal in Bangkok to Pranburi and then motorcycle taxi into Khao Sam Roi Yot.